 You don’t have to go down to Barceloneta for good fish tapas.
-On the corner of Sants market, the tiny bar Bodegueta de Cal Pep offers a range of marine snacks that you just can’t refuse: sea snails, crab, razor clams, goose barnacles, dried tuna and other delicacies such as peperini (peppers stuffed with anchovies or cheese) and Torta del Casar soft cheese. Àngel has kept alive the spirit of this place, which opened 20 years ago, while adapting it to modern times.
+On the corner of Sants market, the tiny bar Bodegueta de Cal Pep offers a range of marine snacks that you just can’t refuse: sea snails, crab, razor clams, goose barnacles, dried tuna and other delicacies such as peperini (peppers stuffed with anchovies or cheese) and Torta del Casar soft cheese. Àngel has kept the spirit of this place alive while still adapting it to modern times.
 For gourmets of the aperitif.

 Packed to the rafters with dusty bottles of wine, this classic but minuscule bar makes up for in tapas what it lacks in space.
 The specialities are 'conservas' (shellfish preserved in tins), which aren't always to non-Spanish tastes, but the 'montaditos' (sculpted tapas served on bread) are spectacular.
 Try salmon sashimi with cream cheese, honey and soy, or cod, passata and black olive pâté.
 Get there early for any chance of a surface to put your drink on.

 It's worth getting to know Balius, a cocktail bar that specialises in top vermouth and cocktails made with vermouth, and when you're feeling peckish you can order from a repertoire of cured foods, tapas and small dishes that have their origins mainly in Aragon and Castilla.
 For example, the 'lomo de orza' is finely cut pork loin marinated with 'alioli' (garlic mayonnaise) and lemon, and the 'atascaburras' is a salted cod dish that has the fame of being mentioned in 'Don Quijote'.
 During its operating hours, the kitchen is open non-stop, and they use quality local products that are organic whenever possible.
 They're also specialists in sustainable fish.